davidmuraya/fastapi-arq/README.md

 A production-ready FastAPI project for managing background task queues using [ARQ](https://github.com/samuelcolvin/arq) and Redis.
 This project demonstrates how to offload long-running or resource-intensive tasks from your FastAPI API to asynchronous workers, enabling scalable and reliable background job execution.
 It includes queue management endpoints, example producer/consumer patterns, and a modular structure for easy extension.

+**Why ARQ and not Celery?**
+This project uses ARQ instead of Celery because the task functions are asynchronous (`async def`).
+ARQ is designed for asyncio-based Python code and integrates seamlessly with async frameworks like FastAPI.
+In contrast, using Celery with async tasks requires additional setup and third-party libraries (such as `aio-celery`), making ARQ a simpler and more natural fit for async workloads.

 ## Features

 - Asynchronous background task processing with ARQ